 Plaza 24 de Septiembre is Santa Cruz, Bolivia's central square around which the entire city has been built.
 Nearly 500 years old, it was renovated in 2005.
-On the Southern end is the Basilica de San Lorenzo, the equally ancient Catholic cathedral (you can climb the cathedral clock tower to overlook the city).
-Here you’ll also find the Mayor’s Office, City Council, and other government buildings, as well as a great many stores and souvenir shops, banks, and other centuries-old buildings.
-This slide show contains photos of the plaza during the day and at night.
+On the Southern end is the Basilica de San Lorenzo, the equally ancient Catholic cathedral.
+During the day you can climb the Clock Tower

 Like the hub of a bicycle wheel, Plaza 24 de Septiembre (named for the date on which the city of Santa Cruz was first established and celebrates its anniversary) is the heart of the city.
 From here all other streets radiate outward like spokes, and circular avenues called “anillos” (rings) cut across them, expanding outward for miles.